phr00t/jMonkeyVR/README.md

 It should be safe to have all of the children of the root VRGuiNode also be VRGuiNode.

 The VRGuiNode will operate as a normal node if a VR headset isn't initialized.
 For testing purposes without a VR headset, you can set forceVR to "true" in the preconfigureVRApp(disableVignette, maxFov, flipEyes, forceVR) call in step #2 above.

+<b>Adding Filters during runtime</b>

+If you add filters during application intialization, they will be automatically moved to each eye <i>if</i> VR mode gets started.
+However, if after initialization, you add some filters, you will need to move them to the VR scene with this function:

+     VRApplication.moveScreenProcessingToVR();

+This handles moving them out of the VR scene & cloning them for each eye.

+See the TestOpenVR.java example for more usage information.